georgepaul171/Research-Project/bpd/V3_clean/findings.md

 | AdaptivePriorARD (AEH, all groups)    | 4.78     | 154.21   | 118.58        | 1918.20       | —       | —       | —       |
 | AdaptivePriorARD (AEH, extremes only) | 4.78     | 154.21   | 77.81         | 274.19        | —       | —       | —       |

-- **Note:** RMSE, MAE, and R² are not available for all models in this summary table, but for the main experiment (see below):
-    - RMSE: 47.78
-    - MAE: 44.65
-    - R²: -2.18

 ---